 The Work of Listening Closely

 A life is vast.
-No single page can hold all of it, but a well-chosen story can carry more than we think: a turning point, a season, a voice, a way of being in the world.
+No single piece of writing can hold all of it, but a well-chosen story can carry more than we think: a turning point, a season, a voice, a way of being in the world.

 I have spent much of my life listening for those stories.
 In the 1990s, I had the privilege of interviewing and writing about people who had lived nearly a century.
 That work taught me something I have never forgotten: what matters most is not only what happened, but how a person remembers it, what they return to, and what still shines after all these years.

 Later, after my father died, I found myself wanting something fuller and more human than a standard obituary could offer.
-I created a website to hold his life with more room, more care, and more dignity than a few printed lines could contain.
-Looking back, I can see that instinct clearly now.
-All lives deserve more space than a template allows.
+I created a website to hold his life with more room, more care, and more dignity than a few printed lines could ever contain.
+Looking back, I can see that instinct clearly now: all lives deserve more space than a template allows.

 That is the heart of this work for me.

-Through quiet, thoughtful story sessions, I work with older adults who want to preserve meaningful parts of their life story in writing.
+Through quiet, thoughtful story sessions, I work with people and families who want to preserve meaningful parts of a life story in writing.
 Sometimes it begins with one vivid memory.
 Sometimes one story leads gently to another.
 My role is to listen closely, shape what matters, and create a written piece that feels true to the life behind it.

 If you entrust me with your story, or the story of someone you love, I will approach it with patience, respect, and care.
 This work is never rushed.
 It is built on listening, attention, and the belief that a life deserves to be treated with dignity on the page.